Nobel Peace laureate Muratov says war between Russia and Ukraine possible | Law-Order

 Nobel Peace laureate Muratov says war between Russia and Ukraine possible

+"In Russia, this means 'enemies of the people'," Muratov said, dedicating his prize to all investigative journalists, and to colleagues at Novaya Gazeta killed because of their work.
+Muratov's co-laureate Ressa reiterated her call for reform of social media platforms.

+People in positions of power in Russia are actively promoting the idea of war, and conflict with Ukraine is now distinctly possible, Nobel Peace Prize laureate Dmitry Muratov said on Friday.

-Muratov, editor-in-chief of Russian newspaper Novaya Gazeta, won the 2021 award jointly with Maria Ressa of the Philippines, co-founder of news site Rappler, in recognition for their fight for freedom of expression.
+Receiving his award at Oslo City Hall, Muratov said it was common in Russia to think that politicians who avoided bloodshed were weak, while threatening war was "the duty of true patriots".
+Muratov, editor-in-chief of Russian newspaper Novaya Gazeta, won the 2021 award jointly with Maria Ressa of the Philippines, co-founder of news site Rappler, in recognition of their fight for freedom of expression.

 "The powerful actively promote the idea of war," he said.

-People in positions of power in Russia are actively promoting the idea of war, and conflict with Ukraine is now a distinct possibility, Nobel Peace Prize laureate Dmitry Muratov said on Friday.

-Receiving his award at Oslo City Hall, Muratov said that in Russia it was common to think that politicians who avoided bloodshed were weak, while threatening the world with war was "the duty of true patriots".
-Muratov, editor-in-chief of Russian newspaper Novaya Gazeta, won the 2021 award jointly with Maria Ressa of the Philippines, co-founder of news site Rappler, in recognition for their fight for freedom of expression.

-"The powerful actively promote the idea of war," he said.
 "Moreover, in (the) heads of some crazy geopoliticians, a war between Russia and Ukraine is not something impossible any longer."
 U.S. officials have said Russia could soon invade Ukraine following a build-up of troops near the Ukrainian border.
 Moscow has denied it is planning an invasion.

-Muratov also said journalism in Russia was going "through a dark valley", with over a hundred journalists, media outlets, human rights defenders and non-governmental organisations having been branded as "foreign agents".
-"In Russia, this means "enemies of the people," Muratov said, dedicating his prize to "the entire community of investigative journalists" and his colleagues at Novaya Gazeta who lost their lives.
+Muratov also said journalism in Russia was going "through a dark valley", with over a hundred journalists, media outlets, human rights defenders and non-governmental organisations having been branded as foreign agents.
+"In Russia, this means 'enemies of the people'," Muratov said, dedicating his prize to all investigative journalists, and to colleagues at Novaya Gazeta killed because of their work.

-They include Anna Politkovskaya, gunned down in her apartment building in Moscow 15 years ago after angering the Kremlin with dispatches from the war in Chechnya.
-Muratov's co-laureate Ressa reiterated her call for reform of social media platforms.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)